xaprb/story/exampleSite/content/slides/apron/index.md

 - It defines slide classes that set the position of content.
 - Some sizing is also set.
 - It does _not_ deal with typefaces or colors.
+(Ignore the browser-default font sizes in this presentation; they're not the point.)
-- Its goal: _zero_ non-Markdown markup other than slide classes.
+- Apron's goal: _zero_ non-Markdown markup other than slide classes.

 This _entire slideshow_ uses only plain-vanilla RemarkJS Markdown.
 This illustrates the power of Apron's CSS!
 There's no special markup such as raw HTML, or Markdown's extensions such as
 `.foo[...]` to create elements such as `<div>` or `<span>`.
-(RemarkJS does support this markup, but it creates limitations, so this slideshow theme is designed not to need them.)
+(RemarkJS does support this markup, but it creates limitations, so Apron is designed not to need them.)

 Apron is minimal so that it can be composed with other themes that control